 |---|---|---|---|

-| Missing UTM | Sessions show `direct` or `referral` instead of campaign | Check landing page URL in server logs and GA debug view for absent `utm_*` params | Append `utm_source/medium/campaign`, enforce canonical redirects preserving query strings |
+Check landing page URL in server logs and GA debug view for absent utm_* params |

-| Duplicate content IDs | Page-level events tied to two IDs; inflated event counts | Inspect page HTML and `data-content-id` with browser console; compare to CMS export | Normalize to single `content_id`, deploy redirect or CMS template fix |
+| Duplicate content IDs | Page-level events tied to two IDs; inflated event counts | Inspect page HTML and data-content-id with browser console; compare to CMS export |

 | Analytics sampling | Reports show sampling warning; metrics unstable | Open GA report sampling indicator or check BigQuery query limits | Use unsampled exports (BigQuery), reduce date range, or increase property quota |

-| CRM import mismatch | Contacts fail import or fields misaligned | Review CRM import logs and sample CSV rows vs. field map | Align header names/types, use consistent `email` or `external_id`, re-run import with dry-run first |
+| CRM import mismatch | Contacts fail import or fields misaligned | Review CRM import logs and sample CSV rows vs. field map | Align header names/types, use consistent email or external_id, re-run import with dry-run first |

 | Time zone discrepancies | Dayparting reports off by several hours | Verify GA property time zone and server timestamps in logs | Standardize on UTC for ingestion, adjust reporting layer timezone conversions |